 Identifying and reducing exposure to your allergen triggers may improve your asthma control and make your asthma symptoms easier to manage, but it is important you talk with your doctor about how to manage the allergen.
 Your doctor may prescribe medication and advise how to reduce your exposure to your allergen triggers if appropriate.
-They may also update your Asthma Action Plan
+They may also update your .

 If you think you are suffering from an allergy, keep a symptom diary to record the times and situations when your asthma is worse and to help identify triggers.
 Then see your doctor for advice.

-While allergy avoidance measures may help to reduce exposure to allergen triggers, using your asthma medication as directed is a cheaper and more effective way of dealing with your asthma.
+While allergy avoidance measures may help to reduce exposure to allergen triggers, make sure you continue to use your asthma medication as directed and follow your asthma action plan.
+This is both a cheaper and more effective way of dealing with your asthma.

 Types of asthma triggers

-There are two types of triggers that can flare up someone's asthma.
-These are allergic (allergens) and non-allergic (irritants) triggers.
+There are two types of triggers that can flare up someone's asthma:

 Allergens that trigger asthma